JawadAlnatah/Supply-Chain-Management-System-With-QR-Based-Attendance-Employee-Tracking-/documents/PROJECT_IDEA_DETAILED.md

 - Warehouse managers see both inventory levels AND which employees are on-site
 - Real-time attendance data helps explain productivity variations
-- QR attendance system enforces hygiene protocols (no shared touch surfaces)
+- QR attendance system with security guard verification prevents time fraud
+- Photo-based identity verification ensures only authorized employees enter
 - All data unified in single system for comprehensive reporting

 ---